Kyle Busch, a 2-time NASCAR Cup Series champion, dead at 41

 “A future Hall of Famer, Kyle was a rare talent, one who comes along once in a generation.
 He was fierce, he was passionate, he was immensely skilled and he cared deeply about the sport and fans,” the statement said.

-“His sharp wit and competitive spirit sparked a deep emotional connection with race fans of every age, creating the proud and loyal ‘Rowdy Nation,’” the statement reads.
+“His sharp wit and competitive spirit sparked a deep emotional connection with race fans of every age, creating the proud and loyal ‘Rowdy Nation.’”

-The race series also shared condolences with Busch’s family in the statement.

-“Our thoughts are with Samantha, Brexton and Lennix, Kyle and Samantha’s parents, Kurt and all of Kyle’s family, Richard and Judy Childress, everyone at Richard Childress Racing, his teammates, friends and fans.
-NASCAR lost a giant of the sport today, far too soon.”

-Busch was known as a racing icon, winning more races than any other driver throughout NASCAR’s three national series.
+The younger brother of fellow NASCAR driver Kurt Busch, Kyle Busch was one of the most recognizable and successful drivers in the history of NASCAR and racked up a win just last weekend.

-The Las Vegas native was in the midst of his 22nd season in NASCAR’s top division, credited with 63 victories over 762 race starts, which ranks ninth on the all-time wins list.
-His two Cup series titles came in 2015 and 2019.
+A driver who often reveled in being the villain and was given the nicknames “Rowdy” and “Wild Thing,” the Las Vegas native, was in the midst of his 22nd season in NASCAR’s top division, credited with 63 victories over 762 race starts, which ranks ninth on the all-time wins list.
+His two Cup series titles came in 2015 and 2019, while with Joe Gibbs Racing.

+His 2015 victory was particularly notable after he suffered multiple broken bones in the opening week of the season and then came back to win the whole series.

+Joe Gibbs Racing honored the team’s former driver Thursday by calling Busch a “fierce competitor, an incredible teammate, and, far more importantly, a devoted husband, father, and son.
+His impact on our organization and on the sport of NASCAR will never be forgotten.”

-“During this incredibly difficult time, we ask everyone to respect the family’s privacy and continue to keep them in your thoughts and prayers.
-Further updates will be shared as appropriate,” the statement added.
+NASCAR asked for “everyone to respect the family’s privacy and continue to keep them in your thoughts and prayers.
+Further updates will be shared as appropriate.”

+Busch made his Cup series debut in 2005 with Hendrick Motorsports and went on to win Rookie of the Year.
+Three years later, he joined Joe Gibbs Racing and established himself as “the face of Toyota’s NASCAR endeavors,” according to NASCAR.

 The-CNN-Wire

-Note: This story has been updated with AP reporting on circumstances of Busch’s illness.